UKHO/docs/docs/quality-assurance/browser-automation.md

 One of the reasons that Selenium is popular is because of its available language bindings, these include Java, C#, JavaScript and Python.

-Selenium is a very good tool to automate true E2E and user interactions, but it takes time and effort to get the framework right, and there is overhead of maintaining this along with the WebDrivers and browser versions.
+Selenium is a very good tool to automate true E2E and user interactions, but it takes time and effort to get the framework right, and and then the overhead of maintaining it along with the WebDrivers and browser versions.
 It is also not as fast or intuitive as Cypress or Playwright.

 ## Which tool should I use?